shansing/wechat-ocr-snipaste/README.md

       - `C:\Program Files\Tencent\WeChat\[3.9.8.25]`
       - `C:\Program Files\Tencent\Weixin\4.1.5.30`.
   - It is recommended to copy the parent directory of these two paths to another location.
-2. Download `wcocr.dll`, and save it to the same folder as `wechar-ocr-snipaste.exe`.
+2. Download `wcocr.dll`, and save it to the same folder as `wechat-ocr-snipaste.exe`.
   - You can get the dll from [swigger/wechat-ocr](https://github.com/swigger/wechat-ocr/releases/tag/demo-7) or [fanchenggang/wechat-ocr-go](https://github.com/fanchenggang/wechat-ocr-go/raw/refs/heads/main/wcocr.dll).
 3. Configure Snipaste:
   - Go to Snipaste -> Preferences... -> Output -> Text Recognition
   - Set OCR Engine to Tesseract
-  - Set Executable to the `wechar-ocr-snipaste.exe`
+  - Set Executable to the `wechat-ocr-snipaste.exe`
   - Set Options to `-ocrBin "C:\your\ocrBin\wxocr.dll" -wechatDir "C:\Program Files\your\wechatDir"` following step 1.
-    - The default paths are `ocrBin\wxocr.dll` and `wechat\wechatDir`, where `wechar-ocr-snipaste.exe` is located.
+    - The default paths are `ocrBin\wxocr.dll` and `wechat\wechatDir`, where `wechat-ocr-snipaste.exe` is located.
     - Do not use a backslash `\` at the end when enclosing quotation marks `"`.

 This program creates temporary files when running, and delete them when exited normally.
 That is due to limitations imposed by the upstream class library.